googleapis/js-genai/codegen_instructions.md

 ### Streaming

-It is possible to stream responses to reduce user perceived latency:
+Use `generateContentStream` to reduce time-to-first-token.

 ```javascript
 import { GoogleGenAI } from '@google/genai';